Mbombela Stadium: After the World Cup

 The stadium has been managed since after the World Cup, under contract, by Platinum Sport Consulting.
-Because it is the only large venue in the province it has had high utililisation in contrast to expectations that it would not serve much purpose after the World Cup.
+Because it is the only large venue in the province it has had high utilisation in contrast to expectations that it would not serve much purpose after the World Cup.

-Rugby at the stadium
+Rugby

 The Pumas are the main rugby tenants.
-They will play all Currie Cup matches at the stadium, while most Vodacom Cup matches will be played at Puma Stadium.
+They play most Currie Cup matches at the stadium.

 The stadium held its first rugby match on 27 August 2010.
 The Pumas hosted the Blue Bulls in a 2010 Currie Cup match.
 Pumas won 22–21, trailing 10–11 at half time.

 The Pumas made use of the stadium again, when they hosted Western Province on 17 September 2010.
 Western Province won the match 62–10.

 The country's national team, popularly known as the Springboks, played their first match at the stadium against Scotland on 15 June 2013.
 This match was the second half of a doubleheader, with the curtain-raiser being a matchup between Samoa and Italy.
 The two composed the second round of a one-off four-team tournament that served partly as a warm-up for the Boks' 2013 Rugby Championship campaign.